The Tree Levy information and requirements are revised annually.

 How do schools apply for a Tree Levy grant?

-School Federation Representives are informed by email in term 2 that the Tree Levy applications are open for a limited period of time.
-Fed Reps are responsible for ensuring that their primary email address held by the Federation is correct.
+School Federation Representatives are informed by email in terms 1 and 2 that the Tree Levy applications are open.
+Fed Reps are responsible for ensuring that their primary email address held by Federation is correct.

 What are the requirements?

-A detailed written quote from a plant nursery listing the specific native plants and their costs MUST be included with the application.
-Contact details for the plant nursery must be included.
+- a detailed written quote from a plant nursery, listing the specific native plants and their costs.
+Contact details for the plant nursery must be included

-Schools funded previously are usually not eligible for a Tree Levy grant.
+Schools funded previously are usually not eligible for a Tree Levy grant unless special circumstances apply.

 When can schools apply?

-Applications open at the start of Term 2.
-Information will be published in Federation's journal, Education, and members will also be notified by email when applications are open.
+Applications open in term 2 when information will be published on our website and social media channels.
+Fed Reps will also be notified by email when applications are open.

 How are schools notified about the success of their Tree Levy grant application?

-A Federation Tree Levy committee considers each application and makes recommendations to the General Secretary.
-Successful schools are emailed and receive the grant by early term 4, along with a certificate presented to the Federation Representative at the local Teachers Association meeting.
+A Federation Tree Levy Committee meets after August Council to consider each application and makes recommendations to the General Secretary.
+Successful schools are emailed and receive the grant by early term 4, along with a certificate to present to the school at an assembly or equivalent forum such as the P&C.

 Do schools need to promote the Federation Tree Levy grant?

 Yes!
-As a condition of accepting a Tree Levy grant, the school is required to inform their community about the environmental grant provided by the NSW Teachers Federation.
-Schools must describe carefully in their application how they will promote the grant project and Federation's contribution.
-Promotional ideas include:
+As a condition of accepting a Tree Levy grant, the school is expected to inform their community about the environmental grant provided by Federation.

 - media release to local newspapers about your school receiving the grant